Antony2500/api_fs/README.md

 Translated with DeepL.com (free version)

 # GET /api/users/me

-Description: Get the data of the current authorized user.
+Description: Retrieves the data of the current authorized user.

 Response: The data of the current user.

 # PATCH /api/users/change/profile

-Description: Change the profile of the current user.
+Description: Changes the profile of the current user.

-Query Parameters: New profile data.
+Query parameter: New profile data.

 Response: Updated user data.

 # POST /api/users/make/password_reset_token

-Description: Create a token to reset the current user's password.
+Description: Create a token to reset the password of the current user.
-Response: Successful creation of a new password reset token.
+Response: Successful creation of a new token to reset the password.

 # POST /api/users/reset_password

-Description: Reset the current user's password.
+Description: Resets the password of the current user.

-Request parameters: New password.
+Request parameter: New password.

 Response: Successful execution of the password reset.

 # GET /api/users/admin

-Description: Get the data of the current authorized administrator.
+Description: Retrieves the data of the currently authorized administrator.

-Response: Current authorized administrator data.
+Response: Current data of the authorized administrator.

 # POST /api/users/deposit/me

-Description: Deposit Endpoint My Account
+Description: Deposit endpoint My account

-Query Parameters: Amount to my_deposit.
+Query parameter: Amount on my_deposit.

-Response: Data about updated my_account balance.
+Response: Data on the updated balance of my_account.

 # POST /api/users/deposit

-Description: Deposit Endpoint Account
+Description: Deposit account endpoint

-Query Parameters: ID of the account to deposit to, Amount to deposit.
+Query parameters: ID of the account to which the deposit is to be made, amount to be deposited.

-Response: Data about updated account balance.
+Response: Data on the updated account balance.

 # POST /api/users/withdraw/me

-Description: Withdraw My Account
+Description: Withdraw my account

-Query Parameters: Amount to my_withdraw.
+Query parameter: Amount to my_withdraw.

-Response: Data about updated my_account balance.
+Response: Data about the updated account balance of my_account.

 # POST /api/users/withdraw

-Description: Withdraw Account
+Description: Withdraw account

-Query Parameters: ID of the account to withdraw to, Amount to withdraw.
+Query parameters: ID of the account to be withdrawn to, amount to be withdrawn.

-Response: Data about updated account balance.
+Response: Data on the updated account balance.

 # POST /api/users/transfer/from_me

-Description: Transfer Withdraw From my Account
+Description: Withdraw transfer from my account

-Query Parameters: ID of the account to transfer to, Amount to transfer.
+Query parameters: ID of the account to which the transfer is to be made, amount to be transferred.

-Response: Data about updated account balance.
+Response: Data on the updated account balance.

 # POST /api/users/transfer

-Description: Transfer Withdraw From Account to another Account
+Description: Transfer withdrawal from one account to another account

-Query Parameters: D of the account to transfer from, ID of the account to transfer to, Amount to transfer.
+Query parameters: D of the account to be transferred from, ID of the account to be transferred to, Amount to be transferred.

-Response: Data about updated account balance.
+Response: Data on the updated account balance.